Fort Duquesne Bridge

 The Fort Duquesne Bridge is a steel bowstring arch bridge that spans the Allegheny River in Pittsburgh, Pennsylvania.
 It was colloquially referred to as "The Bridge to Nowhere" prior to its completion.

 History

-The bridge was constructed from 1958-1963 by PennDOT, and opened for traffic on October 17, 1969, with its predecessor Manchester Bridge (located closer to the tip of Point State Park) closing that same day (it was demolished in the autumn of 1970).
+The Fort Duquesne Bridge was constructed from 1958 to 1963 by PennDOT, and opened for traffic on October 17, 1969, with its predecessor Manchester Bridge (located closer to the tip of Point State Park) closing that same day (it was demolished in the autumn of 1970).
 The bridge was named "The Bridge to Nowhere" because the main span was finished in 1963, but due to delays in acquiring the right of way for the northern approach ramps (due in part due to the pending construction on what would eventually become Three Rivers Stadium), it did not connect on the north side of the Allegheny River.
 The total cost was budgeted at $5 million in 1962.
 The lack of approach ramps meant the bridge ended in midair, rendering it useless.